kevinli-webbertech/kevinli-webbertech.github.io/blog/md/springboot/springboot_1.md

 - If you deploy in production, you  will be doing `java -jar your_executable.jar`

-- If you start springboot in STS or IntellJ, you could right click in the main() method file, and `Run As`, or right click the Application.java, and `Run As` Java application or Springboot application.
+- If you start Springboot in STS or IntellJ, you could right click in the main() method file, and `Run As`, or right click the Application.java, and `Run As` Java application or Springboot application.

 ## Add Unit Tests